arpit15006/Base/README.md

   - Creating NFTs with actual gameplay utility rather than just cosmetics
   - Designing a fair competition system with verifiable results
   - Building an intuitive UI that appeals to both traditional gamers and crypto users
-  - Migrating from another chain to Base to leverage its performance and ecosystem

 - **Breakthroughs during development**:
   - Developed a hybrid approach for game result verification that balances on-chain integrity with user experience
   - Created an efficient attribute encoding system for on-chain NFT metadata
   - Implemented a fair admin verification system for match results with actual score display
-  - Successfully migrated the entire application to Base chain while maintaining all functionality
+  - Successfully made the entire application to Base chain while maintaining all functionality

 ---